LAKE ERIE WALLEYE FISHING: GET READY FOR A BIG 2025

 Fishing food and refreshments

 Pack snacks, lunch, and refreshments.
-While the primary goal of every charter is to catch a boat load of fish, you also want an enjoyable experience on Lake Erie.
+While the primary goal of every charter is to catch a boatload of fish, you also want an enjoyable experience on Lake Erie.
 Not to say that your trip will be unsuccessful, but we can only catch what the lake gives us, and somedays are better than others.

 Fishing mindset